Fire Safety in Residence Halls

 3.3.B Appliances and Electrical Wiring

-Television sets with self-contained antennas, VCRs, DVD players, radios, CD players, electrical razors, clocks, hair dryers, lamps, heating pads, personal computers, and fans are permitted in student rooms providing their use does not disturb the other occupants of the building and that their state of repair is not a fire hazard.
+Television sets with self-contained antennas, VCRs, DVD players, radios, CD players, electrical razors, clocks, hair dryers, lamps, personal computers, and fans are permitted in student rooms providing their use does not disturb the other occupants of the building and that their state of repair is not a fire hazard.
 Students are encouraged to use surge protectors with electronic equipment such as computers.
 Microwaves are permitted in rooms (one per room); compact refrigerators must be rented from Housing, Dining, and Guest Services.
 Microwaves cannot exceed 700 watts.

 Safety and insurance standards require that certain restrictions be placed on the use of other electrical appliances in residence halls.